Lyn Paul website logo. Lyn Paul website banner.

 Up.
 Down.

-Although intended to recreate the style and sound of the Seekers, the group begins instead to develop its own identity.
+Although intended to recreate the style and sound of The Seekers, the group begins instead to develop its own identity.
 Unhappy with the shift away from folk to a more contemporary sound, Laurie Heath, Chris Barrington and Sally Graham (no relation to Eve Graham) all leave the New Seekers.
-At Eve's suggestion, Lyn auditions for the group and soon finds herself reunited with her friend and colleague from the Nocturnes.
+At Eve's suggestion, Lyn auditions for the group and soon finds herself reunited with her friend and colleague from The Nocturnes.
+In a radio interview with David Jensen in 2006 Lyn recalled going for the audition at Keith Potger's flat in Maida Vale:"I went to his flat and he asked me to sing a couple of songs" (From The Bottom To The Top, Capital Radio).
 The previous year Eve had auditioned for the New Seekers at Lyn's suggestion.
 As Lyn put it to John Dunn: "It was sort of tit for tat.
 We got it for each other, which was nice."
 (John Dunn Show, BBC Radio 2).
 Lyn drops the name Tanzy and takes instead the name by which she has been known ever since - Lyn Paul.

 Paul Layton and Peter Doyle also join the New Seekers at this time, so establishing the line-up that would soon "teach the world the sing": Lyn Paul, Eve Graham, Marty Kristian, Paul Layton and Peter Doyle.